This post may contain affiliate links. For more information, read my disclosure policy.

 - Corn syrup- Light, no substitutes

-- Baking soda – this helps the candy puff up – no substitutes
+- Baking soda – this helps the candy puff up – no substitutes.
+Baking Soda is an essential sponge toffee ingredient.

 - Chocolate chips- Milk or semi-sweet chocolate or even baking chocolate or candy melts.
 This is optional because you can leave it plain or you can dip it.